hoytech/quadrable/README.md

 Although new Quadrable proof encodings may be implemented in the future, the first byte will always indicate the encoding type of an encoded proof, and will correspond to the numbers in parentheses above.
 Since the two encoding types implemented so far are similar, we will describe them concurrently and point out the minor differences as they arise.

-Unlike the C++ implementation which has the `quadrable::Proof` intermediate representation of proofs, the Solidity implementation directly processes the compact encoding.
+Unlike the C++ implementation which first decodes to the `quadrable::Proof` intermediate representation, the Solidity implementation directly processes the compact encoding.